Skip to main content ↓

 ANDY FOWLER: I’m really enthusiastic that this visual brand isn’t just a coat of paint on the company, but that it’s infused into everything that we’re doing.
 Our customers are spending hours a day inside of Nutshell, and they’re using something that’s easy on the eyes, that’s legible and accessible, and it’s just a much better experience that way.

-Despite all of the anxiety I felt at the beginning around respecting the legacy of the brand and wanting to see it advance and modernize, I think we nailed it, and I can’t imagine us having ended up in a better place.
+Despite all the anxiety I felt at the beginning around respecting the legacy of the brand and wanting to see it advance and modernize, I think we nailed it, and I can’t imagine us having ended up in a better place.

 REBEKKA KUHN: I’m definitely pleased with the way it all turned out.
 I think the logo bridges the gap between old and new without being too trendy.
 We fit in with our competitors and other software that our users use, but we still stand out.
 And I think that this logo can stand the test of time.